 IPG receives upfront commissions when it executes transactions that result in the purchase or sale of a security.
-A commission, which also may be called a sales load, sales charge or placement fee, is typically paid at the time of the sale and can reduce the amount available to invest or can be charged directly against an investment.
+A commission, which also may be called a sales load, sales charge, or placement fee, is typically paid at the time of the sale and can reduce the amount available to invest or can be charged directly against an investment.
 Commissions are often based on the amount of assets invested.
 IPG receives the sales charge or commission and shares it with your financial professional.
 In some cases, a portion of the sales charge or commission is retained by the mutual fund investment's sponsor.
 Commissions vary from product to product, which creates an incentive to sell a higher commission security rather than a lower commission security.
 The maximum and typical commissions for common investment products are outlined in IPG's Commission and Fee Schedule available at www.investipg.com, as well as listed below.
 For more information about other commissions that apply to a particular transaction, please refer to the applicable investment's prospectus or other offering document.

 - Equities and Other Exchange Traded Securities.
-The maximum commission charged by IPG in an agency capacity on an exchange traded security transaction, such as an equity, option, ETF, exchange traded note (ETN) or closed-end fund (CEF), does not typically exceed 2.0% of the transaction amount.
-The commission amount decreases from this percentage amount as the size of the transaction amount increases according to internal guidelines.
-In addition, from time-to-time a financial professional may elect to discount the commission amount to the Firm's minimum of \$25.00 per transaction pending upon the situation. - Mutual Funds and 529s.
-The maximum commission or sales charge is outlined in the fund offering documents, although the maximum IPG assesses typically does not exceed 4%. - Alternative Investments.
-For alternative investment products, such as hedge funds, private equity funds, non-traded business development companies (BDCs), real estate private placements, or real estate investment trusts (REITs) is described in the offering documents, although IPG's fees typically do not exceed 5.5%.
+The maximum commission charged by IPG in an agency capacity on an exchange- traded security transaction, such as an equity, option, ETF, exchange traded note (ETN) or closed-end fund (CEF), is 1.5% of the transaction amount.
+The commission amount decreases from 1.5% as the size of the transaction amount increases according to a schedule.
+In addition, the financial professional can decide to discount the commission amount to a minimum of \$25.00 per transaction. - Mutual Funds and 529s.
+The maximum commission or sales charge permitted under applicable rules is 4%, although the maximum is typically 2%. - Alternative Investments.
+For alternative investment products, such as hedge funds, private equity funds, non-traded business development companies (BDCs), real estate private placements, or real estate investment trusts (REITs), the upfront sales load is as high as 5.5%.